CISecurity/ControlsAssessmentSpecification/control-1/control-1.2.rst

-1.2: Use a Passive Asset Discovery Tool
+1.2: Address Unauthorized Assets
 =======================================

-Utilize a passive discovery tool to identify devices connected to the organization’s network and automatically update the organization’s hardware asset inventory.
+Ensure that a process exists to address unauthorized assets on a weekly basis.
+The enterprise may choose to remove the asset from the network, deny the asset from connecting remotely to the network, or quarantine the asset.

 .. list-table::
 	:header-rows: 1